MontiCore/monticore/docs/Gradle.md

   // and depend on the junit dependencies testImplementation "org.junit.jupiter:junit-jupiter-api:$junit_version" testRuntimeOnly "org.junit.jupiter:junit-jupiter-engine:$junit_version"
-  // and add the runtime tests
+  // and add the test fixtures (used to set-up tests) testImplementation testFixtures("de.monticore:monticore-grammar:$mc_version")) }
-  testImplementation "de.monticore:monticore-runtime-tests:$mc_version"
-}

 // Where can we find the dependencies?